-My name is Ryan "Tommy" Dawson, and I am greatly honored to be serving as your Program Director for the 2023 season.
-I have been involved in scouting for the past 16 years in numerous positions around the council and lodge.
+My name is Ryan "Tommy" Dawson, and I am greatly honored to be serving as your Program Director for the second year in this 2024 season.
+I have been involved in scouting for the past 17 years in numerous positions around the council and lodge.
 I earned my Eagle Rank in 2020 and continued to serve in my troop, NYLT staff, and as a brotherhood member and ceremonies chairman of Wagion Lodge 6.
 I started my work at camp as the Scoutcraft Director in 2020 and more recently as the Hospitality and Provisions Associate at the dining hall in 2022.

 I cannot speak highly enough of my time in Scouts, BSA as it has helped me build leadership skills and make long-lasting friendships that I will cherish for the rest of my life.
-Outside of scouting I am a full-time student at Point Park University pursuing a B.S. in Entertainment and Arts Management and a M.S. in Organizational Leadership.
+Outside of scouting I am a full-time student at Point Park University pursuing a B.S. in Entertainment and Arts Management

-I have taken with me all of the experiences I have had in scouting and shared them with people of all ages and origins to spread the good word of scouting.
+I have taken with me all the experiences I have had in scouting and shared them with people of all ages and origins to spread the good word of scouting.
 I will continue to use these experiences to further educate our scouts and prepare them for adult life.

-We have so many fun and exciting new things planned for the 2023 season and we all cannot wait to see you and experience it together.
+We have so many fun and exciting new things planned for the 2024 season and we all cannot wait to see you and experience it together.
 Our program at Conestoga continues to offer a safe learning environment for all merit badges, camp activities, and certifications.
-We continue to have our sessions taught in Aquatics, Handicraft, Scoutcraft, Nature, Skills Trade at the maintenance building, Shooting Sports, COPE, STEMcraft, and Heritage and Performing Arts.
+We continue to have our sessions taught in Aquatics, Handicraft, Scoutcraft, Nature, Skills Trade at the maintenance building, Shooting Sports, COPE, and STEAMcraft.